 And now, The Usual harangue that Asperger individuals Will recognize As the Wrath of Social Authority over the mere presence of nonconforming humans.

 Similarly, patients with damage to certain regions of the frontal lobe also suffer from an inability to appreciate negative outcomes.
 Despite maintaining normal intelligence and knowledge, they no longer can run their lives effectively.
 They cannot learn from their mistakes or think about future consequences.
 Though they can reason logically, their decision-making ability is flawed.
 They have lost emotional reactivity at a high level; they can no longer sense, for instance, embarrassment or guilt or pride or shame.
 They have lost their ability to feel emotion relative to the future consequences of their actions and thus are no longer (this assumes “they” once were) able to qualify their choices as “potentially good” or “potentially bad.”
 (As if “normal” people can accomplish these “standards” of behavior!
-Hmm.. maybe this preposterous division between “super humans” and actual humans is why 50+ percent of Americans are now “diagnosed” to be defective – mentally ill.
+Hmm.. maybe this preposterous division between “super humans” and actual humans is why 50+ percent of Americans are now “diagnosed” to be defective – emotionally and mentally ill.

 There well may be “paths” that the brain utilizes to “process information” – some primarily instinctive and inherited; others that are specific to learning, especially in childhood as the brain is growing and responding to the environment, but none of this “word-concept” interpretation of brain functioning can be “found” in the brain.
-The assertion that “we” do such and such is a projection of the speaker’s belief in himself as the “normal” and indeed “superior” model of Homo sapiens – created out of self-deception that his “class” of (supposedly) educated academic males is the one and only “endorsed by God” form of the human organism.
+The assertion that “we” do such and such is a projection of the writer’s belief in himself as the “normal” and indeed “superior” model of Homo sapiens – created out of self-deception that his “class” of (supposedly) educated academic males is the one and only “endorsed by God” form of the human organism.

 We do ourselves a disservice when we think of human beings as exclusively logic- or knowledge-driven, and fail to pay attention to the role of the emotions.
 The two systems are enmeshed because that is the way our brain and our organism have been put together by evolution.